camunda/camunda-modeler-plugins/README.md

 * [Reduced Palette](https://github.com/camunda-community-hub/camunda-modeler-plugin-reduced-palette) - A plugin that reduces the number of available entries in the palette and the context menu.
 * [Technical ID Generator](https://github.com/camunda-community-hub/camunda-modeler-plugin-rename-technical-ids) - A plugin that generates technical IDs for BPMN elements according to best practices.
 * [Tooltip Plugin](https://github.com/viadee/camunda-modeler-tooltip-plugin) - Adds tooltips to various BPMN elements revealing hidden properties and conditional flows.
+* [Data Outline Plugin](https://github.com/marstamm/camunda-modeler-data-outline-plugin) - Adds a tree-view for variables in Camunda 8 to the bottom panel.

 ### dmn-js